msinvent/udacitySelfDrivingNanoDegree1_laneDetection/README.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps :
+My pipeline consisted of 6 main steps :
 ![alt text][image1]
 #### a.
 Converted the images to YCrCb image
 ![alt text][image2]